 Lecture: Sinister Anonymity in the Sexual and Linguistic Fields

-Avid Readers 5 considers, through a compressed sequence of archival reproductions, the fuzzy impasses and technical openings of sexual identity and non-identity in the ancient and modern worlds.
+Avid Readers 5 considers, through a compressed sequence of reproduced literature, the fuzzy impasses and technical openings of sexual identity and non-identity in the ancient and modern worlds.

 Following a roughly contiguous line of thought about gender and anonymity in revolutionary contexts, the publication “concludes” in the utopian horizon of a nonbinary communism of the incommensurable (per José Esteban Muñoz).